Power management is a crucial consideration for mobile VR development.

 A difference to note between mobile and PC/console development is that no optimization is ever wasted.
 Without power considerations, if you have the frame ready in time, it doesn’t matter if you used 90% of the available time or 10%.
 On mobile, every operation drains the battery and heats the device.
 Of course, optimization entails effort that comes at the expense of something else, but it is important to note the tradeoff.

-To deal with the power and heat issues identified above, the Fixed Clock Level API on Gear VR and Dynamic Clock Throttling on Oculus Go allows your app to manage heat and power consumption.
+To deal with the power and heat issues identified above, Dynamic Clock Throttling on Oculus Go allows your app to manage heat and power consumption.

 Fixed Clock Level API